jumaluwati/Compliance_Checker/README.md

     ```

 2.  **⚙️ Configure Environment Variables:**
+    Create your local configuration file by copying the example:
+    ```bash
+    cp env.example .env
+    ```
-    Update the `docker-compose.yml` file with your DNAC and ISE credentials.
+    Open the newly created `.env` file and replace the placeholder values with your actual DNAC, ISE, and database credentials.
-    *   *Note: Change the default database passwords for better security.*
+    *   *Note: The `.env` file is ignored by Git to ensure your credentials remain private.*

 3.  **🚀 Run the application:**
     ```bash